Nkana F.C.

 Nkana FC is a football club based in Kitwe, Zambia.
 The football team competes in the MTN Super League, the top division of Zambian football.
 Nkana FC has won 13 League titles, making it Zambia's most successful league club, and second overall behind Mufulira Wanderers, with 52 trophies.
 They play their home games at Nkana Stadium in Wusakile, Kitwe.

 The club is currently sponsored by Mopani Copper Mines, which is also the team's major owner.
 The club has also acquired a kit sponsorship deal with global online gambling company GAL Sports Betting.

 In 2020, after the increase in the number of COVID-19 cases recorded in Zambia, Mopani Copper Mines reduced the sponsorship deal to the club by 50 percent, citing the failure of the copper prices due to the pandemic.
 The club decided to sign other sponsorship deals with The Zambia Revenue Authority and The Copperbelt University.

-Nkana FC has one of the biggest fan bases in Zambia; the fans are known for their noisy and passionate support of their club.
+Nkana FC fans are known for their passionate support of their club.